 In recent years, Well 8 pumping also has been reduced due to concerns about potential long-term movement of the groundwater contaminants from the Madison Kipp Corporation plume toward the municipal well.
 Neither tetrachloroethylene (PCE) nor trichloroethylene (TCE) has been found at the well.
 The Water Utility hired an independent groundwater expert to review the groundwater modeling and analysis performed by the consultant for Madison Kipp.
 The summary report can be found here.
 Long-range plans include re-construction of the well house and addition of an iron-manganese filter.
 In the interim, Water Utility staff continues to work with city, county, and state agencies, and limit production from the well, as the groundwater cleanup continues.

-Unless otherwise noted, data contained in this report, which is updated annually, are from 2022.
+Unless otherwise noted, data contained in this report, are from 2022, because the well did not deliver water to the system in 2023 or 2024.

 Bacteria